-Let us first discuss about the components of Ichimoku cloud indicator:
+Let us first discuss the components of the Ichimoku cloud indicator:

 1. Tenken Sen

-This is a leading indicator and move rapidly with the increase or decrease in the price.
+This is a leading indicator and moves rapidly with the increase or decrease in the price.

-This is the first line of support when the prices move in uptrend and the first line of resistance when the prices move in downtrend.
+This is the first line of support when the prices move in an uptrend and the first line of resistance when the prices move in a downtrend.

 The formula for calculating this line is:

 When the prices are above tenken then the trend is bullish and when the prices are below then the trend is bearish.

 This is 26 days moving average line which shows the middle value of the highest and lowest points on the charts of the last 26 days.

 As this line moves slower than tenken due to a larger number of periods, we can see the flatness in some areas.
 This flatness can be considered as support and resistance for the prices.

 This is also a critical level of support in uptrend and resistance in a downtrend.